 98 CHAPTER 11.
 DESIGN EVALUATION

 [Naderpour et al. (2016)].
-The situational awareness is measured using an observer rating system, showing if participants have noticed changes in course, the colour of different vessels and relative speed.
+The situational awareness is measured using an observer rating system, showing if participants have noticed changes in course, the color of different vessels and relative speed.
 Questions which will be answered are:

 Does the participant predict future states correctly?